Editor’s Note: This post was updated on July 20, 2020, for accuracy and comprehensiveness. It was originally published on July 1, 2015.

 The term “skinny fat” has been around for a while now, but it seems to have started trending following a feature in TIME Magazine.
 In it, outwardly skinny and visually healthy people were surprised to learn that they had the same medical issues as an obese person.

-If you’re a little unclear on what exactly skinny fat means, it refers to someone who has a weight and BMI that is normal for that person’s height but has much more fat than and not enough muscle recommended for optimal health.
+If you’re a little unclear on what exactly skinny fat means, it a phrase that refers to someone who has a weight and BMI that is normal for that person’s height, but has much more body fat and not enough muscle mass recommended for optimal health.

 Many people just assume that if their weight and/or BMI is normal, they have nothing to worry about.
 This has a lot to do with misconceptions about BMI’s usefulness in assessing weight and health.
 For example, according to the World Health Organization (WHO), if your BMI is between 18.5 and 24.99, you are considered to be in the normal range for sufficient health.
 So if you have a BMI of 22, you’re automatically in the clear, right?